Time to Remember.

 August 31st, communities around the world will host a variety of activities in support of International Overdose Awareness Day.
 Inspired by annual community events hosted in Melbourne, Australia, International Overdose Awareness Day was brought to the global stage in 2012 as nations like the United States and Australia were beginning to understand the magnitude of the opioid crisis.
 Since 2012, IOAD has maintained it’s original purpose to raise awareness, reduce stigma of drug-related death and commemorate those who have been lost to drug overdose.

-TN Together, TN Department of Health, and TN Department of Mental Health and Substance Abuse Services have compiled a few great ways you can get involved this year!
-Make sure to register your activity at the official Overdose Day website.
 If you’ve already completed the activity, let us know how it went by posting a success story!
 View all activities to see how you can make a difference year round!

 Overdose in Tennessee